 RAK ICC Strengthens Foundations Regime With 2025 Legislative Enhancements

-RAS AL KHAIMAH CITY, UAE, Aug 14, 2025 - (ACN Newswire) - Ras Al Khaimah International Corporate Centre (RAK ICC) has announced significant amendments to its Foundations Regulations 2019, which took effect on 31 July 2025.
+Ras Al Khaimah International Corporate Centre ( RAK ICC ) has announced significant amendments to its Foundations Regulations 2019, which took effect on 31 July 2025.
 The changes represent one of the most substantial updates to the regime since its introduction, reinforcing the UAE's position as a competitive jurisdiction for wealth structuring and long-term asset protection.

 RAK ICC Foundations are widely recognized for their flexibility, confidentiality, and legal robustness, making them a preferred choice for high-net-worth individuals, entrepreneurs, and family offices, both within the UAE and internationally.
 These structures are commonly used for succession planning, family governance, and consolidating diverse assets under a single legal entity.